Range of the Motion (ROM) of the Cervical, Thoracic and Lumbar Spine in the Traditional Anatomical Planes

 Flexion + Extension of the Lumbar Spine

-The ROM of lumbar spine from the full extension to the full flexion by 96°.
+The ROM of lumbar spine from the full flexion to the full extension by 96°.

 Scientific evidence for the flexion + extension range of lumbar spine by 96°.

 Side-by-side view of the neutral lumbar spine and left / right lateral bending by 30°

 Scientific evidence for the 30° of lateral bending of the lumbar spine.

 Axial Rotation of the Lumbar Spine

 Side-by-side view of the neutral lumbar spine and right / left rotation by 15.3°

 Scientific evidence for the axial rotation of the lumbar spine by 15.3°.